mentat-collective/sicm-scheme-exercises/PUBLISHING.md

 I'll update this with a link once I get the plugin up on the Chrome Web Store.

-## Creating Github Markdown with Equations
+## Creating Github Markdown with LaTeX

 The Github-flavored markdown that `ox-gfm` emits turns all LaTeX fragments into the standard `\( equation surrounded by parens \)` or `\[ square braces \]`.